googleapis/python-pubsub/README.rst

 Quick Start
 -----------

-In order to use this library, you first need to go through the following steps:
+To use this library, you first need to go through the following steps:

 1. `Select or create a Cloud Platform project.`_
 2. `Enable billing for your project.`_